pts-gordontang/Loyalty-Commerce-Platform/documentation/app/static/documents/lp-reference.md

     200 OK
     {
        "status": "failure",
-       "statusMessage": "UNKNOWN_MEMBER"
+       "statusMessage": "Error: Unknown Member"
     }

 ## Credit or Debit an Account

 As your loyalty members earn or redeem points, this service allows applications on the LCP to post a debit and/or credit to a member’s account.

 The following parameters are included in posting requests:

 <table>
   <thead>